cugos/cugos.github.com/2015-spring-fling/index.md

     type: talk half
     title: Harnessing Drone Enthusiasm for Citizen Science Initiatives
     name: Britta Ricker, <a href="http://www.tacoma.uw.edu/">University of Washington–Tacoma</a>
     description: Unmanned Aircraft Vehicles (UAV) or drones are becoming increasingly accessible to the general public for recreational purposes due to their diminishing costs and improved ease of use.
-Additionally, there is great enthusiasm and excitement around fly drones primarily for aerial cinematography...
+Additionally, there is great enthusiasm and excitement around fly drones primarily for aerial cinematography<a href="https://gist.github.com/powersa/539eed80751353d8408d#harnessing-drone-enthusiasm-for-citizen-science-initiatives">...</a>
   -
     type: time
     title: 10:45 AM | Lightening Talks